Quarantine has been devastating for everyone. For Holocaust Survivors with no family or with children living far away, it has been crippling.

 Social Support Network:

 Sponsor a weekly aerobic class that keeps survivors energized, healthy and uplifted.
 Cover the cost of a delicious hot meal that nourishes survivors as they feast with supportive friends.
 Our survivors look forward to our aerobics class, shiur and lunch as the highlight of their week.

 Hot Meal Program:

-We are determined that no survivor should ever feel hunger again.
+We are determined to make sure that no survivor ever feels hunger again.
 Some survivors are housebound, other survivors can’t afford to buy food and don’t have the capabilities to cook their own meals anymore.